Lithika1029/Lithika1029/README.md

 Cybersecurity fundamentals and practices.

-Here’s a more personalized version of the "Areas you're working on and learning" and "Fun facts" sections for your GitHub profile:

 🌱 I’m currently working on:

 Gaining hands-on experience with cybersecurity tools and methodologies to deepen my understanding of securing applications and data.